 We started our 3D initiative with a very clear objective: to implement a fitting tool that would streamline our technical design, sample, and approval processes.
 Over time, we’ve also taken our existing patternmaking software and expanded on it, using its 3D capabilities, which has given us a more complete 3D environment.
 As we extend our use of 3D even further, Chico’s will be able to reduce costs, improve margins, and fight against the need to raise the retail price of products due to operational inefficiencies.

 There are many ways to use 3D.
-While it’s an essential design and development tool for us, many companies use it in design and merchandising – creating virtual samples, testing different colour runs, and even mocking up runway shows.
+While it’s an essential design and development tool for us, many companies use it in design and merchandising – creating virtual samples, testing different color runs, and even mocking up runway shows.
 Right now we feel as though we’ve only scratched the surface, but already 3D has helped us to take big strides into digital product creation, and I’m excited for the future.